leokleist/kostistsaprailis.github.io/_posts/2016-06-03-How-to-build-and-deploy-a-Facebook-Messenger-bot-with-Python-and-Flask-a-tutorial.md

 Success!
 The bot echoes back!

+Note: Until you request your app to be reviewed for Messenger you will be the only one the bot will be responding to.
+If you want other to try it, go to the [Facebook developers page][facebook-developers-url], select your app, the Roles and add the users you want as Testers.

 ### Conclusion

 This has been a very informative project for me, hope it points you to the right direction to get started.
 The [official Facebook guide][facebook-guide-url] has a ton of resource to move forward.